 Winter Park has long been a leader in clean, sustainable energy, and was the first Central Florida community to offer PACE financing for residents and business owners.
 The city installed its first municipally-owned solar PV array on the Howell Branch Fleet Maintenance building in 2013.

-On January 16, 2018, the City of Winter Park received SolSmart Silver designation for their efforts to make it faster, easier, and more affordable to go solar!
+In January 2020, the City of Winter Park received SolSmart Gold designation for their efforts to make it faster, easier, and more affordable to go solar!
 We are proud to be recognized as a national leader in advancing solar energy.

 The city is focusing on developing a community solar program in cooperation with our municipal utility, continued streamlining of the solar project review and permitting process, and the expansion and communication of solar financing options for residential and commercial properties.
 Read the City’s Solar Commitment Letter.